apache/shenyu-website/community/12-create-repository.md

 cover: "/img/architecture/shenyu-framework.png"
 ---

-> Note: Only PPMC members have the permission to do the following operations.
+> Note: Only PMC members have the permission to do the following operations.

 ## Create Git repository